Natalie Portman Stopped Acting After Star Wars Prequels ( Photo Credit – Instagram )

 Advertisement

 After The Phantom Menace hit theaters in 1999, it was supposed to be a return to the galaxy far away that would satisfy fans waiting nearly two decades for more Star Wars content.
 However, the film’s reception wasn’t exactly stellar, and the two sequels didn’t fare much better.
 Natalie Portman, who played Padmé Amidala, found herself in the spotlight, not just for her role but for the harsh criticism of her acting.
-Despite being the only major female lead in the trilogy, the backlash was hard to escape.
-At just 16 years old, Portman struggled to cope with the critiques of her performance, especially when many dismissed her abilities as an actress.
-It wasn’t long before she took a step back from the industry to process it all and reevaluate her next move.

 Natalie Portman Faced Criticism After Star Wars

 After the Star Wars prequels hit the big screen, Natalie Portman found herself in the middle of a storm of criticism.
-In an interview with Empire magazine, she opened up about how it felt to be the target of so much backlash.
+In an interview with Empire Magazine, she opened up about how it felt to be the target of so much backlash.
 “It was a bummer because it felt like people were so excited about new ones, and then to have people feel disappointed,” she admitted.

 Advertisement